 Many law students believe that the best way to study law is to read every case and complete every reading suggested by their professors.
 At first glance, this approach may seem logical because law is largely based on judicial decisions and case laws.

 However, trying to read every single case in detail can actually become an inefficient and overwhelming way to study law.
-Instead of helping students understand legal principles, it often leads to confusion and unnecessary pressure.

 Understanding the right strategy for studying law is essential for every law student.